List of Green Lanterns: Torquemada

 Torquemada is a powerful sorcerer as well as a Green Lantern.
 He first appeared in Green Lantern Corps Quarterly #4 (Spring 1993).

 In the "Origins and Omens" back-up story in Green Lantern (vol. 4) #38 (March 2009), Torquemada is shown in manacles standing in front of the Guardians next to the sorcerer Mordru and Green Lantern Alan Scott, their fingers stretched out in accusation.

-In Final Crisis: Legion of 3 Worlds #5 (September 2009), Torquemada and Alan Scott are shown imprisoned on Zerox in the 31st century.

 T-O-T-U-K

 A successor of Green Lantern AR-N-O-Q, TO-T-U-K served as a Green Lantern of Sector 1287 for nearly three thousand years until the events of the Crisis on Infinite Earths forced him into retirement.
 TO-T-U-K had no desire to retire from the Green Lantern Corps and actually preferred to dying in the line of duty.
 However, it was the will of the Guardians that TO-T-U-K pass his power ring to another.
 TO-T-U-K was sent to Valstan C5, a planet in the fifth sector of the globular cluster of Sector 1287, where he will find his successor.

 Upon arriving in Valstan C5, TO-T-U-K scanned the planet to find a worthy heir but for reasons unknown to him his ring apparently failed to pinpoint his replacement.
 Initially confused, TO-T-U-K soon realized that the individual he had been looking for was a hive-mind cluster of floating organisms that were floating around him, called the Collective.
 The Collective, however, was insufficient to become a Green Lantern due to possessing a lower functioning intelligence.
 But TO-T-U-K learned that the Collective has the ability to absorb the essence of an ensnared lifeform, which would also absorb the personality and intelligence of the lifeform as it was assimilated into the Collective.
 TO-T-U-K realized that it was possible for the Collective to absorb his power battery and in doing so, each organism of the Collective would become a living power ring.

-TO-T-U-K understood what he had to do in which he allowed himself to be absorbed by the Collective; his sacrifice provided the intelligence and higher reasoning the Collective needed to become a Green Lantern.
+TO-T-U-K allows himself to be absorbed by the Collective, giving the Collective the intelligence and higher reasoning the Collective needed to become a Green Lantern.